 Accountability is a multi-tier concept.
 Essentially, it is a promise to yourself (and those who may be benefitted or disadvantaged by it) that you will achieve the things for which you've taken responsibility.

 But then, we're all human beings, inherently imperfect.
 And that means it is easy to shirk our accountability to ourselves, which in turn will cause us to fail.
 And that is why we need accountability partners: to break these bad habits of failing ourselves!

-An accountability partner is a person in charge of keeping you accountable — holding you to what you committed to — motivating you to keep productivity high, keeping you from failing, and helping you complete your goals.
+An accountability partner (or sometimes, an accountability coach) is a person in charge of keeping you accountable — holding you to what you committed to — motivating you to keep productivity high, keeping you from failing, and helping you complete your goals.
 Once you make the commitment to yourself, you also commit to them and entrust them to check in with you and monitor your progress.

 In a way, with accountability partners, the onus to keep you honest is on them.
 Don't get me wrong, it's still you who has to do all the work and make sure you don't fail at your task, but having a partner to stay accountable to and making sure you're working towards your goals to the best of your ability really makes a difference!

 An accountability partner motivates you

 We all need a little confidence boost every now and then—by checking in with you regularly, your accountability partner keeps you encouraged and motivated to not lose focus or give up halfway when things get too difficult.

 Your partner is with you every step of the way and understands how you want to achieve your goals.
 So when you're stuck, they'll be better placed to offer relevant and helpful suggestions or support you as needed.